TheVinylCode/DotNetSeleniumTemplate/README.md

 * [Reminder](#reminder)

 ## Purpose
 Many online resources for Selenium have unorganized code and don't adhere to Object-Oriented Programming (OOP).
-The template is a guide to getting started and how to potentially organize a Selenium Project to make it accessible, not only in readability, but to also see how Selenium can be used to perform a variety of actions.
+This template is a guide to getting started and how to potentially organize a Selenium Project to make it accessible, not only in readability, but to also see how Selenium can be used to perform a variety of actions.

 ## Features
   - Adheres to OOP